 For added convenience, the top tray comes with a transparent lid that allows the person to observe the foods inside without opening the dehydrator.
 This allows the efficient bottom mounted fan and heating element to provide consistently hot air flow without interruption.

-Aroma Nutriware created a large dehydrator that can hold its own against other brands.
+COSORI Premium Dehydrator created a large dehydrator that can hold its own against other brands.
 Priced at under $200 with 6 trays for capacity, this one is a steal.
-It comes with a five year warranty which is a nice touch since not all dehydrators offer extended warranties.
-The dehydrator has 8 different temperature settings, which means more precision in cooking and food that comes out just as expected.
-The fan in the Aroma Nutriware is very quiet which is impressive considering this dehydrator has 6 trays and can evenly cook large amounts of food at one time.
-The clear door allow you to check the progress of the food as needed, and the sleek design will add style to any kitchen.
+The dehydrator can be set to temperatures anywhere between 95℉-165ºF which means more precision in cooking and food that comes out just as expected.
+The fan in the COSORI is very quiet which is impressive considering this dehydrator has 6 trays and can evenly cook large amounts of food at one time.
+The clear door allows you to check the progress of the food as needed, and the sleek design will add style to any kitchen.

 What is a Food Dehydrator?